Table of Contents

 As an industry leader, we’re well aware of the impact that a reckless AI policy can have.
 Artificial intelligence can revolutionize how we communicate, from generating incredibly detailed graphics to pumping out pages of copy in a second.
 However, we are always conscious of the significant drawbacks of that power.
 To that end, our AI policy for marketing operates with these conditions:

-• Transparency & Accountability: Transparency is the foundation of any successful partnership between clients and their agency, and we live by that ideal.
+- Transparency & Accountability: Transparency is the foundation of any successful partnership between clients and their agency, and we live by that ideal.
 From our stance on AI implementation to regular copy updates, we keep you in the loop.
 Our strategists are always in touch with the clients right from kickoff day to ensure they understand and support the rationale behind our decisions.

-• Bias: Our AI policy is deeply conscious of the bias inherent in AI-generated content.
+We understand that our decisions can affect your bottom line, and we have the responsibility of working towards your goals ethically and transparently. - Bias: Our AI policy is deeply conscious of the bias inherent in AI-generated content.
 AI models are trained on data containing biases, propagating further when content is generated based on that data.
 This creates a dangerous feedback loop when that generated content is used as training data later, creating a cycle that is difficult to break.
 This ultimately leads to a genuine erosion of quality-generated content and AI tools.

-• Data Privacy: We take data privacy incredibly seriously.
+- Data Privacy: We take data privacy incredibly seriously.
 Aside from a careful AI policy, we adhere to data governance regulations and go the extra mile to follow data privacy best practices.
 We respect a client’s information confidentiality and ensure it’s never shared with unnecessary third parties.

 AI For SEO – Is It Worth It?

-Google’s stance on AI and SEO can shine some light on why we’re against using purely AI-generated content for campaigns
+Google’s stance on AI and SEO can shine some light on why we’re against using purely AI-generated content for campaigns.

 So why does our AI policy disavow AI-generated content?
 Aside from the feedback loop and bias we mentioned above, we’re generally against using AI content because:

-• Generators can only really guess what the correct answers are using the underlying sample data, and that output is often repetitive and even incorrect at times.
+- Generators can only really guess what the correct answers are using the underlying sample data, and that output is often repetitive and even incorrect at times.

-• AI implementation has direct implications for client liability.
+- AI implementation has direct implications for client liability.
 If an AI generator publishes a piece of content on behalf of the client, they can be liable for what is said there.
 AI can help with editorial oversight and quality control for writing, but nothing is safer than an actual expert working on the content from the ground up.

-• AI-generated blogs are full of repetitive paragraphs in a style that knowledgeable readers can spot at a glance.
+- AI-generated blogs are full of repetitive paragraphs in a style that knowledgeable readers can spot at a glance.
 We work with clients in various industries, from beauty and lifestyle to more technical areas like finance and tech.
 We’ve found that working with subject experts who can provide original, well-researched content always produces better, more readable output and ranks better.

-• Google will always prioritize more helpful and original content.
+- Google will always prioritize more helpful and original content.
 We prefer working with strategists who can cut out the fluff to produce the kind of work searchers seek.
 We’ve built our AI policy on the understanding that clients are looking for quality over quantity.

-We prioritize Google’s EEAT guidelines in our SEO copywriting process.
+That’s why we at Coalition Technologies prioritize Google’s EEAT guidelines in our SEO copywriting process.
 These first-party guidelines highlight the importance of content that demonstrates Experience, Expertise, Authority, and Trustworthiness.
 As part of this, we produce our content using subject matter expert input, statistics, and an attitude that leaves zero room for fluff.

 Grow With Us